-H.C.
-Sempill arrived on the Warrior in 1830 as Manager of Thomas Potter Macqueen's estate Segenhoe.
+Arrival in the ColonyHe arrived on the Warrior in 1830.
 Other passengers on the Warrior included John and Agnes Dow who were brother and sister of Mrs. Susannah Sempill.

-Thomas Potter Macqueen arrived in the colony in August 1834 and took up his residence at Segenhoe.
-The Sempills were then required to find other accommodation, first living in a smaller unsatisfactory building and then later building a permanent home at Belltrees.
+SegenhoeHe became Manager of Thomas Potter Macqueen's estate Segenhoe which had been managed up to that time by agent Peter McIntyre.
+He resided on the Segenhoe estate until Thomas Potter Macqueen arrived in the colony in August 1834 and took up his residence there.
+The Sempills were then required to find other accommodation, first living in a smaller unsatisfactory building and then later building a permanent home at his 2560 acre grant at Belltrees.

-The Northumberland Hotel in Maitland was built by Sempill in 1840, however like many others, he experienced financial difficulties in the 1840s.
-He sold his land and decided to return to Scotland.
-The Sydney Gazette reported on 16 April 1842 the Departure of the vessel Eweretta.
+Return to ScotlandHamilton C. Sempill came into financial difficulties in the 1840's depression and returned to Scotland in 1842, partly with a view to procuring the emigration of shepherds from the Highlands of that country.
+The Australasian Chronicle reported on 16 April 1842, the departure of the vessel Eweretta.
 Passengers included Mr. and Mrs. H.C.
 Sempill, Miss Sempill, Miss Agnes Sempill, Master F. and J. Sempill.

 3).
 Video of Belltrees Station